PlummersSoftwareLLC/Primes/PrimeJulia/solution_3/README.md

-If you see any room for improvement in the code or have any suggestions, don't hesitate to open an issue, pull request (PR), discussion, or the like.
+If you see any room for improvement in the code or have any suggestions, don't hesitate to open an issue, pull request (PR), Discussion, or the like.
 Don't forget to tag me at `@louie-github` so I can be notified if my personal input is either wanted or needed.
+I'm open to fixing stylistic issues or discussing cosmetic changes to the code, but for those, it might be best if you open a Discussion first before opening an issue or pull request.

 ## Run instructions